Aynaghar: Reactions

 The Netra News report came on the eve of UN human rights chief Michelle Bachelet's four-day visit to Bangladesh, where she met with several ministers in Dhaka about widespread allegations of state-sanctioned disappearances.
 In a departure press conference on 17 August, the UN human rights chief stated that there are ongoing, alarming allegations of both short-term and long-term enforced disappearances, as well as concerns about a lack of due process and judicial safeguards, and urged the government to establish an impartial, independent, and transparent investigation into allegations of extrajudicial killing, torture, and enforced disappearances.

-Meenakshi Ganguly of Human Rights Watch, in a statement urged the Bangladesh government "to take the first step toward accountability" by holding the perpetrators responsible for enforced disappearance.
-Bangladesh government officials during Hasina regime dismissed the claims regarding Aynaghar as false and concocted.
+Meenakshi Ganguly of Human Rights Watch urged the Bangladesh government "take the first step toward accountability" by holding the perpetrators responsible for enforced disappearance.
+Bangladesh government officials during the Hasina regime dismissed the claims regarding Aynaghar as false and concocted.

 Mayer Daak, a platform of families of enforced disappearance victims, organised a rally in support of UN High Commissioner for Human Rights Michelle Bachelet's call for an impartial, independent, and transparent investigation into allegations of enforced disappearance, extrajudicial killing, and torture during her visit to Bangladesh.
 Its convener, Sanjida Islam, criticised the DGFI for allegedly establishing a secret detention centre and demanded the immediate release of those detained.

 The Daily Star suggested that there might be several other such torture and detention sites in various locations of the country.